 Serpentine

 Serpentine is one of the pounamu types that encompasses a stunning array of colours and patterns, making it a vibrant and diverse member of the pounamu family.
 From deep forest greens and rich olive tones to swirling shades of yellow, brown, and even hints of red, serpentine boasts a unique spectrum of natural beauty.
-These varying forms were treasured by Māori for their practicality and visual appeal.
 Serpentine pounamu, while different in composition from traditional nephrite jade, remains a cherished taonga (treasure) of Aotearoa New Zealand.

 Kōkopu

-Kōkopu pounamu takes its name from the beloved native freshwater fish – the kōkopu trout – whose markings it resembles.
+Kōkopu pounamu takes its name from the beloved native freshwater fish – the kōkopu – whose markings it resembles.
 This distinctive variety of greenstone features a speckled pattern, often with a light green or creamy base colour dappled with darker green or brown spots.
-The resemblance to the kōkopu fish symbolizes resourcefulness and adaptability.
+The resemblance to the kōkopu fish symbolises resourcefulness and adaptability.
 While once less favored, kōkopu pounamu’s striking appearance and connection to New Zealand’s natural world have given it new appreciation as a symbol of beauty and resilience.

 Raukaraka